 - Use four-foot tree shelters to protect from deer. - Install shelter two to three inches below ground to protect from mice and voles, with the flared end up.
 If using flat sheet shelters, be sure to overlap the sides to provide secure closure when assembling. - Use white oak, treated pine or other durable wood stakes.
-Place the stake on the north side of the shelter so it does not shade the seedling. - Attach the shelter to the stake with releasable ties. - Install bird nets on top of the shelter leaving a one-inch hole in the top. - Install three foot by three foot grass control mats with the shiny, smooth side up; lay them flat, and secure with pins.
+Place the stake on the north side of the shelter so it does not shade the seedling. - Attach the shelter to the stake with releasable ties. - Install bird nets on top of the shelter leaving a one-inch hole in the top. - Killing the grass competition with herbicides prior to planting the hardwood seedlings is very important.
+Continue to use herbicide to control the vegetation around your planted tree for two to three years after planting.